Australia: Biodiversity

 Australia's wildlife show many adaptations to their environments.
 As the leaves of most plants are poor in nutrients, Australia has a high proportion of birds, insects and marsupials, such as the honey possum, that feed on nectar and pollen.
 The koala is an exception, specialising in feeding on eucalyptus leaves.
 Nutritionally poor flora and variable rainfall also favour animals with lower energy requirements, including snakes, lizards, and hopping marsupials such as the kangaroo and wallaby.
 There is, however, evidence of convergent evolution of Australia's marsupials and the placental mammals of other continents living in similar environments.
 For example, the extinct thylacine (Tasmanian tiger) had similarities with the placental wolf, marsupial moles with the golden moles of Africa, and hopping mice with the hopping rodents of other arid regions.

-There were major extinctions of Australia's vertebrates, including its megafauna, around 46 thousand years ago, and there is an ongoing scientific debate over the role of human activity and climate change in these extinctions.
-The contraction of the range of the Tasmanian tiger and Tasmanian devil to that island around 4,000 to 5,000 years ago is also consistent with changes on the mainland including an increasing human population, the introduction of the dingo, and the greater use of fire and new stone tool technologies.
+There were major extinctions of Australia's vertebrates, including its megafauna, about 46 thousand years ago, and there is an ongoing scientific debate over the role of human activity and climate change in these extinctions.
+The contraction of the range of the Tasmanian tiger and Tasmanian devil to that island about 4,000 to 5,000 years ago is also consistent with changes on the mainland including an increasing human population, the introduction of the dingo, and the greater use of fire and new stone tool technologies.

 Over the past two centuries, Australia has lost more mammal species than any other continent.
 Overall, 100 Australian species are listed as extinct or extinct in the wild.
 In June 2021, over 1,000 animal and plant species were listed by Australian governments as endangered or critically endangered.
 The major threats to endangered species are landscape change, ecosystem disruption, introduced species such as the feral cat and red fox, and climate change.

 The federal Environment Protection and Biodiversity Conservation Act 1999 is the legal framework for the protection of threatened species.
 The National Reserve System is Australia's network of protected areas.
 As at 30 June 2022, it covered over 22% of Australia's land mass.
 Australia's Strategy for Nature 2024–2030 is the national biodiversity plan that aims to reverse biodiversity loss in Australia by 2030 and meet the county's obligations under the United Nations Convention on Biological Diversity and other international agreements.